-I. ORGANIZATION
+ORGANIZATION

 The Board of Directors (the "Board") of Lifetime Brands, Inc. (the "Company") shall appoint an Audit Committee (the "Committee") of at least three members, consisting entirely of independent directors of the Board, and shall designate one member as chairperson or delegate the authority to designate a chairperson to the Committee.
-For purposes hereof, members shall be considered independent as long as they satisfy all of the independence requirements for Board members as set forth in the Nasdaq Stock Market rules and Rule 10A-3 of the Securities Exchange Act of 1934, as amended.
+For purposes hereof, members shall be considered independent as long as they satisfy all of the independence requirements for Board Members as set forth in the NASDAQ listing standards and Rule 10A-3 of the Exchange Act.